-At least six of these courses must be formal graduate seminars offered by the department, either as graduate seminars, independent readings, advanced undergraduate/graduate seminars or upper-division courses.
+At least six of the fifteen courses must be formal graduate seminars offered by the department.
+Four additional courses must be completed within the department, either as graduate seminars, independent readings, advanced undergraduate/graduate seminars or upper-division courses.
 The five remaining courses can be taken as the student chooses, including graduate courses at other Boston-area universities, in consultation with her or his advisor.

 While working on the qualifying portfolio, each student assembles a dossier containing documentary evidence of scholarly work in the three areas of specialization.
 In addition to papers written, this may include bibliographies, course outlines, research proposals, etc. Upon completion of this work, the QPD Committee will conduct an oral qualifying exam.

 After the accreditation phase, the student prepares a dissertation prospectus and begins work on the dissertation.
 The requirements for the completion of the dissertation phase are: approval of the prospectus, approval of the dissertation and successful oral defense of the dissertation.